lightstep/lightstep-grafana-plugin/README.md

 Currently, only `$__range` and `$__interval` are supported.
 ## Testing
 ### Running on docker for development and testing
-It's possible to use the `docker-compose.yml` file in this repo to quickly install this plugin in a new instance of Grafana for development in testing:
+It's possible to use the `docker-compose.yml` file in this repo to quickly install this plugin in a new instance of Grafana for development in testing.
+The `docker-compose.yml` configuration automatically provisions the plugin and creates a default datasource using the files in the `provisioning` directory.

 ```
   # build assets from source